June 30, 2023

-It sits within walking distance to some of the iconic Lake District fells including Skiddaw and Blencathra, they’re more untrodden than many of the more popular fells.
+While it sits within walking distance of some of the most iconic Lake District fells including Skiddaw and Blencathra, they’re more untrodden than many of the more popular fells.

 If you’re looking to explore beyond the beautiful scenic village, you can escape to more remote fells such as High Pike and Carrock fell – ideal options if you’re looking to escape the hustle and bustle.

 4. The West Coast of Cumbria